 - Laguna Coast Wilderness Park Loop: This 6-mile, moderate in difficulty rated trail combines some of the best trails for a lovely loop.
 It is a rocky and sometimes steep hike, but features a view of the popular Ghost Rock (aka Emoji Rock) off Laurel Canyon Trail.
 This trail can be shortened by starting at the Willow Canyon Staging Area and taking Laurel Canyon out and looping back via Laurel Spur and Willow Canyon Road.

-- Big Bend Laguna Ridge Loop: Although this trail is just shy of 4 miles what it lacks in length is more than made up for in the steep elevation gain and descent.
-It also boasts of great views of Laguna Canyon to enjoy.
+- Big Bend Laguna Ridge Loop: Although this trail is just shy of 4 miles, what it lacks in length is more than made up for in the steep elevation gain and descent.
+It also boasts great views of Laguna Canyon to enjoy.

 When visiting Laguna Coast Wilderness Park a stop at the Nix Nature Center is a must.
 The center is relatively new and was opened in 2007 from a cooperative effort of OC Parks who manage the park and the Laguna Canyon Foundation which serves to protect it.
 But it was only through a generous donation from Laguna Woods residents James and Rosemary Nix that this plan for a new nature center could come to realization.
 Hence the name Nix Nature Center – named after the donors.